 This course prepares students with the understanding, concepts, techniques and materials of the visual arts, music, drama and dance.
 Students understand the cultural dimensions of the arts and the interrelationships among the art forms.
-Students are given the tools to promote artistic development, appreciation and performance.
-Students will be able to use various tools, including technology, to create, analyze and perform works of art.
+Students are given the tools to promote artistic development, appreciation and perform works of art.
 Prerequisite: Completion of General Studies Fine Arts Requirement and Admission to the Teacher Education Program.
 Each Semester.

-METHODS OF ART EDUCATION (SPECIAL K-12) EDU 502
+EDU 502 METHODS OF ART EDUCATION (SPECIAL K-12) (3)